jdmoorman/uclasm/README.md

 $ python plot_sudoku_times.py
 ```

-This will generate a figure called test_sudoku_scatter_all_log.pdf which corresponds to figure 6 in the paper.
+plot_sudoku_times.py will generate a figure called test_sudoku_scatter_all_log.pdf which corresponds to figure 6 in the paper.
 Other figures for each individual dataset will also be generated.

 ### TODO
 * **Update Zenodo badge after new release if necessary, not sure how that really works.**